openrsp/openrsp/doc/challenges_XCint.rst

 Density derivatives
 -------------------

-Pertubrations that do not modify the overlap are easy.
+Perturbations that do not modify the overlap are easy.
 They can be done to arbitrary order.
 Geometric and magnetic perturbations are tricky.
 Presently we have code to do n^B, n^BF, n^G, n^GG (almost), n^GF, n^GFF.
 We have the "blueprints" for higher order routines but need to program them.
 It is